carron10/carron10/README.md

-- 👋 Hi, I’m @carron10
+- 👋 Hi, I’m Carron Muleya
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming and data science
 - 🌱 I’m currently learning java and python
 - 💞️ I’m looking to collaborate on java android, desktop and web development
 - 📫 You can reach me on www.cartso.co.zw